FSIS Ready-To-Eat Sampling Programs - Revision 1

 - Taking enforcement actions in response to a positive sample result and verifying product disposition

-- BACKGROUND
+- CANCELLATION

 - Under the Federal Meat Inspection Act (FMIA) and the Poultry Products Inspection Act (PPIA), FSIS considers any RTE product to be adulterated if it contains a pathogen of public health concern (depending on the type and level) or its toxin that can cause illness in humans.
 There are some pathogens where any level would make the RTE product adulterated (such as Lm and Salmonella) because presence of the pathogen could be injurious to health (21 U.S.C.
 601(m)(1) and 453(g)(1)).
 If any level of Lm or Salmonella is detected in an RTE product or on a food contact surface (FCS) that RTE product has passed over, the product is adulterated.

 - FSIS collects samples for its RTE sampling program under the RTEPROD sampling project.
-The RTEPROD project uses two project codes:

-CHAPTER II - FSIS RTE SAMPLING PROGRAMS
+CHAPTER II - FSIS RTE SAMPLING

-- PRODUCTS SUBJECT TO SAMPLING
+- PRODUCTS SUBJECT TO RTEPROD SAMPLING

 - To determine product sampling eligibility, IPP are to consider if the establishment's hazard analysis intended use statement, and flow chart, and Hazard Analysis and Critical Control Point (HACCP) plan, are consistent with production of an RTE product.
 According to FSIS Directive 5,300.1, Managing the Establishment Profile in the Public Health Information System (PHIS), FSIS considers products in the Fully Cooked – Not Shelf Stable HACCP category to be RTE.
 HACCP categories that may contain either RTE or not ready-to-eat (NRTE) products include Not Heat-Treated – Shelf Stable, Heat Treated – Shelf Stable, and Product with Secondary Inhibitors – Not Shelf Stable.